Apply Smarter to Veterinary School

 What is Apply Smarter?

 Veterinary school is expensive.
 A veterinary degree can cost as much as a medical school degree and more than the average U.S. home mortgage.
-However veterinary new graduate starting salaries are about 1/2 to 1/3 of a new physician’s income.
+However, veterinary new graduate starting salaries are about 1/2 to 1/3 of a new physician’s income.

 You might be focused right now on just getting into veterinary school, but choosing a school without thinking about the price can cost you hundreds of thousands of dollars.